-Releasing decades-old traumas, Jessica is ecstatic and enjoying being in a committed relationship while owning her weird self to the max.
+Releasing her guilt and shame of her previous relationship traumas, Jessica is ecstatic and enjoying being in a committed relationship while owning her weird self to the max.

 Even though someone else made the decision I still had a lot of guilt and shame and a lot of confusion.

 “I began with some lingering issues from a couple different traumas.
 One of which went back to 15 years of age, something that I thought about a lot that affected how I felt about myself.
 It also led me to make a lot of decisions that I probably wouldn’t have otherwise.
 Now I feel more confident in who I am.
 That moment doesn’t define me.
 Other people’s opinions don’t define me.
 I feel a lot more secure.
 There was something that I had been pushing down and pretending like it hadn’t happened because I didn’t want people to feel sorry for me.